Joe Redmond (footballer): Academy

-On 23 June 2018, Redmond signed his first professional contract with Birmingham City, signing a one year contract, with the option of another year.
-He signed a new two year contract with the club on 27 June 2019 following an impressive first professional season with the club's reserve side.
+On 23 June 2018, Redmond signed his first professional contract with Birmingham City, signing a one-year contract, with the option of another year.
+He signed a new two-year contract with the club on 27 June 2019 following an impressive first professional season with the club's reserve side.
 Redmond's first involvement in a matchday squad with the first team came on 6 August 2019 when he was an unused substitute in an EFL Cup game away to Portsmouth.
+During his time with the club, he was a teammate of future Real Madrid star Jude Bellingham.

 Cork City loan

 On 31 January 2020, Redmond was loaned out to League of Ireland Premier Division club Cork City until 30 June 2020.
 He made his debut for the club on 14 February 2020 in the opening game of the season as his side lost 1–0 to Shelbourne at Turners Cross.
 He featured in each of the clubs opening 5 games, losing 4 and winning 1 game before season came to a halt due to the COVID-19 pandemic.